davemo/frontend-workflows-with-grunt-and-angularjs/laravel-backend/readme.md

 ## Running without NGINX

-Since the built in webserver case-insensitive headers issue was fixed in PHP core we can skip using nginx and simply run the laravel-backend with the following command: 'php artisan serve --port=3000 --host=127.0.0.1', this allows our proxied request from the lineman or grunt front-end to flow through correctly.
+Since the built in webserver case-insensitive headers issue was fixed in PHP core we can skip using nginx and simply run the laravel-backend with the following command: `php artisan serve --port=3000 --host=127.0.0.1`, this allows our proxied request from the lineman or grunt front-end to flow through correctly.